cpfaff/rbefdata_paper/paper/rbefdata.md

 pressure on the development of solutions that help researchers not only to find but also to integrate heterogeneous small data into a wider context in different analyses (cite xxx, data intensive science, long tail).
-The combination of BEFdata and the rbefdata package provides a solutions to a one part of the data life cycle and especially introduces a solution to deal with high heterogeneous data.
+The combination of `BEFdata` and the `rbefdata` package provides a solutions to a one part of the data life cycle and especially introduces a solution to deal with high heterogeneous data.

-We recently stared to develop an ontology using a tematres server containing knowledge extracted from portals that deal with data management for ecological research.
-The tematres server offers an API so all the contained terms can be accessed by the upcoming version of rbefdata
+We recently stared to develop an ontology using a `tematres` server containing knowledge extracted from portals that deal with data management for ecological research.
+The `tematres` server offers an API so all the contained terms can be accessed by the upcoming version of `rbefdata`

 The formalization developed is and will be based on the knowledge used in biodiversity research.
-Thus we will here discuss the software combination BEFdata and rbefdata in the light of the upcoming features and in general context state of the art data management today.
-In one of the next versions to be rolled out the BEFdata portal will get a semantical annotation feature.
+Thus we will here discuss the software combination `BEFdata` and `rbefdata` in the light of the upcoming features and in general context state of the art data management today.
+In one of the next versions to be rolled out the `BEFdata` portal will get a semantical annotation feature.
-This will give admins and data admins the ability to tag each column of datasets with a general term that best describes the content.
-So the field will contain top terms of the ontology.
+This will give administrators the ability to tag each column of datasets with a general term that best describes the content.
+So the field will contain potential top terms of the ontology.
 The tagging will be reflected in the API and can thus be simply queried to use the information within the R package.
-Using the knowledge about the content of a column in the R package will enable us to do support smart merges that work
+Using the knowledge about the content of a column in the R package will enable us to do support smart merges that work.

 `tematres` ([homepage](http://www.vocabularyserver.com/))into BEFdata and the rbefdata package so they play well together semantically.